Posts

 In the past prior to the TPMS valves being fitted, we just used to rip the old tubeless valve out and then fit a new one.
 Consequently, we did this with every tubeless.
 So, a new valve was fitted to every new tyre or puncture repair.

-Sensors are now made by specialist companies and the price has halved!
-Of course this was all part of the service and price here at Pellon Tyres in Halifax UK.
+Specialized businesses now produce sensors, and the cost has decreased by 50%!
+Of course, this was all part of the service and price here at Pellon Tyres in Halifax, UK.

 This all started with car manufacturers drive to produce cars with lower emissions.
 Tyres were an important factor in this.
 As a result, tyre companies looked for materials to make tyres lighter in weight.
 Also it is well known that if tyres loose the recommended tyre inflation pressures, then this increase fuel consumption.